kaz-Anova/StackNet/README.md

-metric | Metric to output in cross validation for each model-neuron. can be logloss, accuracy or auc (for binary only) for classification and rmse ,rsquared or mae for regerssion .defaults to 'logloss' for classification and 'rmse' for regression. stackdata | True for restacking else false seed | Integer for randomised procedures bins | (**NEW**) A parameter that allows classifiers to be used in regression problems.
+metric | Metric to output in cross validation for each model-neuron. can be logloss, accuracy or auc (for binary only) for classification and rmse ,rsquared or mae for regerssion .defaults to 'logloss' for classification and 'rmse' for regression. stackdata | True for restacking else false seed | Integer for randomised procedures bins | A parameter that allows classifiers to be used in regression problems.
 It first bins (digitises) the target variable and then runs classifiers on the transformed variable.
 Defaults to 2</li>. folds | Number of folds for re-usable kfold

 ### Parameters' File